 Finally…..fall is here!
-Though I eat pumpkin all-year round because I love it so much but September just makes me want to eat pumpkin-everything.
+What I love most about autumn is that it is finally socially acceptable to start enjoying pumpkin again; though I eat pumpkin all-year round because I love it so much.
+As the weather starts to get colder, all I want is to eat anything and everything pumpkin flavored.
 I’m looking forward to my first PSL of the year (expert order tip: double tall soy 1 pump pumpkin spice latte) and when I got up today I wanted waffles.
-I wanted pumpkin-spice homemade waffles.
+I wanted my Homemade Pumpkin Spice Waffles.

 - 1/2 teaspoon cinnamon